About Me

 My Approach

 • I approach every session with deep respect for your lived experience.
-Whether you’re carrying generational trauma, navigating the impact of systemic oppression, or healing from personal wounds, I hold space with compassion and care.
-I honor cultural identity, community wisdom, and ancestral resilience — all while challenging the systems that harm us.
-Your story deserves to be seen in context, not isolated from it.
+Whether you’re carrying generational trauma, navigating the impact of systemic oppression, or healing from more personal wounds, I hold space with compassion, curiosity, and care.

-• I show up as a real human.
-No therapist mask, no perfection.
-Just presence.
-Whether we’re talking recovery, identity, parenting, relationships, or purpose — you can expect honesty, warmth, and the kind of safety that comes from being truly seen.
-You don’t have to filter yourself here.
+Whether we’re talking about recovery, identity, parenting, relationships, or purpose—this is a space where you don’t have to filter yourself.
 You don’t have to shrink.
 You get to show up exactly as you are.

 At the heart of my work is this: healing is possible, but it has to be real.
 No sugarcoating.
 No performance.
 Just truth, growth, and showing up together—flaws, fire, and all.